New affordable housing complex for people living with HIV opening this week

 AUSTIN, Texas — One organization is working to create affordable housing for people living with HIV in Austin.

 Supportive housing for people living with HIV is limited, but Project Transitions is working to change that for people like Clarence Fagins.
-A new complex is set to open next Wednesday and he said he doesn't know where he'd be if it wasn't for the supportive housing.
+A new complex is set to open next Wednesday, and Fagins said he doesn't know where he'd be if it wasn't for the supportive housing.

 Fagins has dealt with trauma throughout the years.
 He struggled with substance use, went to prison and experienced homelessness.